 Other US jurisdictions

 Most US jurisdictions do not statutorily recognise trust advisers and trust protectors, and there is a dearth of common law concerning those roles.
 In the absence of developed law in those jurisdictions, there is considerable uncertainty concerning the nature and scope of the duties and powers that a person designated as a trust adviser or trust protector may have.
 Depending upon the nature and scope of the powers with which a trust adviser or trust protector is vested under the terms of a trust, a court could potentially conclude that the trust adviser or trust protector is a de facto trustee.
-Florida does not statutorily recognise trust advisers or trust protectors.
-In 2015, a Florida appellate court recently recognised the role of a trust protector.
-California and New York do not statutorily recognise trust advisers or trust protectors.
+Florida does not statutorily recognise trust advisers or trust protectors; however, in a 2015 case, a Florida appellate court recognised the role of a trust protector, concluding that the trust protector's limited role as defined by the terms of the trust was a proper manifestation of the settlor's intent.7 California and New York do not statutorily recognise trust advisers or trust protectors.

 US tax considerations